Skip to Main Content

 • selects results from search based on semantic/topic match algorithms

-• incorporates the use of "Retrieval Augmented Generation" to generate summaries of results and provide references that are grounded in external data sources
+• incorporates the use of "Retrieval Augmented Generation" to generate summaries of results (from titles/abstracts as well as available full-text articles) and provide references that are grounded in external data sources

 There has been a proliferation of AI search engines since the release of ChatGPT in 2022.
 When considering whether to use or invest in an AI search engine, find the tool's About or FAQ section and think about: